Larajayi/Professional-Survey-Breakdown/README.md

 📊 Data Professionals Survey – Power BI Dashboard
 This Power BI dashboard visualizes insights from a survey of 630 data professionals across various roles, industries, and backgrounds.
 It highlights key trends in job satisfaction, salary, work-life balance, and career paths in data.

+👉 Click here to download the Professional Survey Dashboard (.pbix)

 🔎 About the Data
-The survey includes responses to questions like:
+The survey includes responses to:

 Job title and industry

-Salary (in USD)

-Career switch status
+Yearly salary (USD)

+Whether they switched into data careers

 Favorite programming language